lavidaesrecorta/TPM-Control-Server-nestJS/README.md

 - 1: Anti-Hebbian learning rule
 - 2: Random-Walk learning rule

-After initializing the system, syncronization status is available in the server console.
+After initializing the system, synchronization status is available in the server console.

 ## Contributing